The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 #########################################################

-### Ground routing specific sections
+### Ground routing specific sections (edit lime-node or lime-MAC)

-### One section for each ground routing link
+# One section for each ground routing link

-### With ground routing we mean setups having LibreMesh on a router which is connected via cable(s), eventually through a switch, to some wireless routers running the original firmware in WDS (transparent bridge) Ap/Sta mode.
+# With ground routing we mean setups having LibreMesh on a router which is connected via cable(s), eventually through a switch,

-### Likely you want to configure as many sections of ground routing with different VLAN numbers or different switch ports as many connected devices in WDS mode.
+# Likely you want to configure as many sections of ground routing with different VLAN numbers or different switch ports as many connected devices in WDS mode.

-### For a detailed description have a look at https://github.com/libremesh/lime-packages/issues/443
+# For a detailed description refer to https://github.com/libremesh/lime-packages/issues/443

-#config hwd_gr link1
+config hwd_gr link1

-# option net_dev 'eth0' # Plain ethernet device on top of which 802.1q VLAN will be constructed.
+option net_dev 'eth0' # Plain ethernet device on top of which 802.1q VLAN will be constructed.
 In case of doubts rely on https://openwrt.org/toh/start

-# option vlan '5' # VLAN ID to use for this ground routing link, use little one because cheap switch doesn't supports big IDs, this will be used also as 802.1q VID on tagged ports
+option vlan '5' # VLAN ID to use for this ground routing link, use little one because cheap switch doesn't supports big IDs,

-# option switch_dev 'switch0' # These options regarding switch need to be set only if your ethernet device is connected to a switch chip.
-If the switch exists you can read its name (like switch0) in /etc/config/network file
+option switch_dev 'switch0' # These options regarding switch need to be set only if your ethernet device is connected to a switch chip.

-# option switch_cpu_port '0' # Refer to switch port map of your device on https://openwrt.org/toh/start to know CPU port index
+option switch_cpu_port '0' # Refer to switch port map of your device on https://openwrt.org/toh/start to know CPU port index

-# list switch_ports '4t' # List switch ports on which you want the VLAN being passed, use the 't' suffix to specify the port being tagged, refer to https://openwrt.org/toh/start for correspondence with physical ports
+list switch_ports '4t' # List switch ports on which you want the VLAN being passed, use the 't' suffix to specify the port being tagged,

 #########################################################